rabeeh/android-imx6-kitkat/README.md

 This is initial KitKat repository to support CuBox-i and HummingBoard.

-The main changes from the beta-2 release is that it -
+The main changes from the beta-2 release are -

-1. Bumps the support to KitKat 4.4.2 based
+1. Android KitKat 4.4.2 based
-2. Uses Freescale kk-4.4.2-1.0.0-alpha support
+2. Uses Freescale kk-4.4.2-1.0.0-ga release
-3. Uses Linaro LK 3.10.30, android branch
+3. Uses Freescale LK 3.0.35

 Build instructions
 ------------------
+The instructions are mainly tested on Ubuntu 12.04 build machine (64bit)
 1. curl http://commondatastorage.googleapis.com/git-repo-downloads/repo > ~/bin/repo
 2. chmod a+x ~/bin/repo
 3. mkdir myandroid